with-fair-wind/ModernCpp/Containers/md/containers.md

 - Other properties are just like **`vector`**, e.g. **𝑂(𝑛)** insertion & removal.
   - For methods, except that it provides **`push_front, emplace_front, pop_front`** (and prepend_range since **C++23**), all things (including **ctors**) are the same as a normal **`vector`**, so we’ll not repeat it.
 - What is important is how it’s implemented.
+- Before introducing the implementation of deque, we need a new data structure called **`circular queue`**.
+  - Queue is **FIFO**.
+  - But in practice, usually the space is limited so we cannot always push into queue…
+  - Circular queue allocates a fixed-size buffer, records a head and a tail.
+    - When enqueue, tail moves forward.
+    - When dequeue, head moves forward.
+    - If tail == head i.e. the queue is full, overwrite the element at head, both tail and head move forward.
+  - This is used widely, e.g. for prefetching prediction in hardware.
+If there are too many predictions, the oldest will be dropped